practicalli/clojure/repl-driven-development/rebel-readline/index.md

 ## Install rebel readline
+[`practicalli/clojure-deps-edn` GitHub repository](https://github.com/practicalli/clojure-deps-edn) contains an alias for rebel readline.
+Fork and clone this repository to `~/.clojure` to include the `rebel` alias and many other useful aliases.

-Add an alias called `:rebel` to the `~/.clojure/deps.edn` configuration to make rebel readline available to all `deps.edn` projects.
+If you are using your own `~/.clojure/deps.edn` configuration then dd an alias called `:rebel` to the  to make rebel readline available to all `deps.edn` projects.

 ```clojure
 :rebel {:extra-deps {com.bhauman/rebel-readline {:mvn/version "0.1.4"}}
                    :main-opts  ["-m" "rebel-readline.main"]}
 ```

-* [`practicalli/clojure-deps-edn` GitHub repository](https://github.com/practicalli/clojure-deps-edn) contains an alias for rebel readline.

 ## rebel commands
 Type `:repl/help` or `:repl` TAB to see a list of available commands.